You’ve made us stressed 😣

 So many variables are out of our control; what we can control is how we react.

-History demonstrates that great change can occur during stress or crises.
+History demonstrates that great change can occur during stress or crisis.
 How we change is up to us.